If you are a church leader there will probably come a time when a member asks you about a church member business directory.

 Church leaders put a lot of emphasis on confidentiality in the church because they understand the complexities of dealing with the lives of people in their care.

 We know that most business transactions require gathering some sort of personal information.
-It may information about finances, simple demographic or family information.

 Regardless, ensuring that personal information is kept confidential should always be the priority.

-Understanding that sometimes there is information that should not be shared with other church members.
+It is understanding that sometimes there is information that should not be shared with other church members.

-2. Obnoxious Sales People
+2. Obnoxious Salespeople

 Salespeople are trained to achieve sales goals.
-Unfortunately, sometimes those well trained, die hard salespeople can be relentless in their pursuit of a sale.
+Unfortunately, sometimes, those well-trained, die-hard salespeople can be relentless in their pursuit of a sale.

 3. Church Endorsement